 In this setting we propose a similar grid restriction procedure which will allow us to work with a much larger number of discretization points while decreasing the computation time.
 On the sphere we preform computations on discretizations containing over 160000 points.
-See section 3.4 for more details.
+See section 3.5 for more details.
 If $\varphi$ is the current density then we look for the points where $\varphi$ is greater than 0.01.
 Once we have identified these points we search for all their neighbours which are at a distance of at most 5 edges on the triangulation.
-See Figure 3 for some examples.
-Then we compute the eigenvalue corresponding to this cell by solving a problem of the type (3) only on this restricted part of the surface.
+The search of neighbours along the edges of the triangulation follows exactly Algorithm 1 using the point to edge connectivity matrix.
+In Figure 3 we present some examples of reduced computational neighbourhoods on various surfaces.
+In the end we compute the eigenvalue corresponding to the current cell by solving a problem of the type (4) only on the restricted part of the surface.

-In each of the situations presented above, partitions of the domain D will be represented by n-tuples of functions $(\varphi_1, ..., \varphi_n)$ defined on D which verify the partition condition point-wise at each grid point.
+In each of the situations presented above, partitions of the domain D will be represented by n-tuples of functions ( $\varphi_1, ..., \varphi_n$ ) defined on D which verify the partition condition point-wise at each grid point.
 The initial condition will always be generated randomly and then projected on the constraint.
 In [BBO10] the authors proposed the following projection:

-$$\varphi_1 + \dots + \varphi_n = 1$$
+$$\varphi_1 + \ldots + \varphi_n = 1$$

-Apart from the fact that this projects a family of functions on constant sum equal to 1 constraint, this also makes every function $\varphi_i$ have values in [0,1].
+Apart from the fact that this projects a family of functions on constant sum equal to 1 constraint, this also makes every function $\varphi_i$ have values in [0, 1].
 This is important in light of the fact that the application

-$$\varphi \mapsto \lambda_1(C,\varphi)$$
+$$\varphi \mapsto \lambda_1(C,\varphi) \tag{5}$$